xenify-io/litepaper/README.md

 At Xenify, our mission is to revolutionize the DeFi landscape by tackling the challenges and limitations that have held back mainstream adoption of decentralized finance.
 With a primary focus on simplifying cross-chain token movement, we strive to deliver a thrilling, seamless user experience.

 As an innovative cross-chain swap aggregator, we are wholeheartedly committed to developing an effortless, secure, and equitable platform for swapping and staking tokens across a diverse range of EVM networks.
-We pledge to continuously innovate and optimize Xenify's features, dynamically adapting to the ever-evolving needs of the XEN community while attracting a broad user base.
+We pledge to continuously innovate and optimize Xenify's features, dynamically adapting to the ever-evolving needs of the Xenian community while attracting a broad user base.

 By championing cross-chain capabilities and interoperability, we set our sights on supporting an extensive array of EVM networks, fostering robust connections within the DeFi ecosystem.
 Utilizing cutting-edge liquidity aggregation and cross-chain functionality, we enable seamless interactions between different chains, unlocking the immense potential of DeFi.